David Woods (safety researcher): Cognitive systems engineering

 In the wake of the Three Mile Island accident, Woods and Erik Hollnagel proposed a new approach to thinking about human-computer interaction (HCI) in the domain of supervisory control, Cognitive Systems Engineering (CSE) that focuses on the interaction between people, technological artifacts, and work.
 In this approach, a set of interacting human and software agents are viewed as a joint cognitive system, where the overall system itself is seen as performing cognitive tasks.

 Theory of graceful extensibility

 The theory of graceful extensibility is a theory proposed by Woods to explain how some systems are able to continually adapt over time to face new challenges (sustained adaptability) where other systems fail to do so.

-This theory asserts that all complex adaptive systems can be model as the composition of individual units that have some ability to adapt their behavior and communicate with other units.
+This theory asserts that all complex adaptive systems can be modeled as the composition of individual units that have some ability to adapt their behavior and communicate with other units.
 It is expressed as ten statements that Woods calls 'proto-theorems':